mclee3360/synopsis_archive/README.md

 A fairly basic website created for the purposes of keeping track of and showcasing the synopses that I've written and edited for [MyAnimeList](http://myanimelist.net/) as part of MAL Rewrite.
-The website is being hosted on Google Drive.
+The website is being hosted on Github Pages.

-A link to the site: [https://goo.gl/ts9oRA](https://googledrive.com/host/0B_EGAgtvNjo8eGlkMHRzT2JKUTg/).
+A link to the site: [http://goo.gl/oYYzxF](http://goo.gl/oYYzxF).